ThomasGraceman/ThomasGraceman.github.io/_posts/2025-08-17-Approximating-the-Minimum-Spanning-Tree-Weight-in-Sublinear-Time.md

 ## Approximating Non-integral Weights

-Here comes another interesting technique: suppose that you can compute the algorithm for some sort of inputs, then turn any other input to the desired input such that you can have the result back with an error of at most something like $\mathcal{O}(\epsilon)$.
+Here comes another interesting technique: suppose that you can compute the algorithm for some sort of inputs, then turn any other input to the desired input such that you can have the result back with an error of at most something like $O(\epsilon)$.

 Suppose the weights of $G$ are all in the range $[1, w]$, but are not necessarily integral.
 To extend the algorithm to this case, one can multiply all the weights by $1/\varepsilon$ and round each weight to the nearest integer.
 Then one can run the above algorithm with error parameter $\varepsilon/2$ and with a new range of weights $[1, \lceil w/\varepsilon \rceil]$ to get a value $v'$.
 Finally, output $\varepsilon v'$.
 The relative error introduced by the rounding is at most $\varepsilon/2$ per edge in the MST, and hence $\varepsilon/2$ for the whole MST, which gives a total relative error of at most $\varepsilon$.
 The runtime of the above algorithm is $O\left(dw\varepsilon^{-3} \log \frac{w}{\varepsilon}\right)$.